genepi/imputationserver-tutorial/README.md

 ## Get access to TOPMed reference panel

-Write an email to cfuchsb@umich.edu to get access to the TopMed panel.
+Write an email to cfuchsb@umich.edu to get access to the TOPMed panel.